Blair Witch (film series)

 As the film begins, a title card informs the audience that following story is true: A ghost story about three students who film a documentary in the woods of a town with a fabled legend about a witch who haunts the area.
 They document their findings but are never found again following a series of strange, eerie events.
 The footage they filmed was recovered a year after they disappeared.

 Conceptually, The Blair Witch Project has to be heralded as one of the most spectular phenomenons in movie history.
 A simple story which doesn't really go anywhere beyond a legend which is completely fictional.
 Filmed on a shoestring and forgoeing any expensive makeup effects or creepy bogeyman costumes.
 Using a bare minimum of scare tactics, the Blair Witch Project WORKED...
 At least until it was revealed that the story was not actually true (sorry folks, I did warn you).

-Still, you cannot deny it's brilliance that a movie that cost 1/100th the cost of most modern horror pictures managed to put so many bums on seats, actually making a huge profit of $248m at a massive ratio of 10,931:1 against its production budget.
+Still, you cannot deny its brilliance that a movie that cost 1/100th the cost of most modern horror pictures managed to put so many bums on seats, actually making a huge profit of $248m at a massive ratio of 10,931:1 against its production budget.

-It's a shame it opened the trapdoor for so many also-rans, parodies and wannabes.
+It's a shame that it also opened the trapdoor for so many also-rans, parodies and wannabes.